“ I do know plenty of people who would say they live an intentional life who would frankly do anything rather than put the brakes on for a bit…”

 - Are you whole?
 If not, what is lacking?

-In the meanwhile, I’d love to hear your thoughts on Slow living – are you still living in Speedsville but considering moving to a slower neighbourhood?
+I’d love to hear your thoughts on Slow living – are you still living in Speedsville but considering moving to a slower neighbourhood?
 Or maybe you’ve already committed!
 If so have you found slowing the pace of your life has helped you form a better connection with yourself?
 Leave a comment below!